Tusko/ACF-Field-Name-Copier/readme.txt

 == Installation ==

-1. Upload 'acf-cpt-options-pages' to the '/wp-content/plugins/' directory.
+1. Upload 'acf-copier' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==